petermr/openVirus/textIndexing/solr/instructions.md

 sudo apt install npm
 sudo npm install --global getpapers
 ```
-6. Open the firewall on the machine
+6. Open the firewall on the machine so that other processes can access Solr
 ```bash
 sudo ufw allow 8983
 ```